gaiaus/2024-us-presidential-general-election/harris/spending/media_related/README.md

-# Harris for President -- All Media Related Disbursements
+# Harris for President -- ALL Media Related Disbursements
 Based on Federal Election Commission (FEC) filings: August 2023 - October 2024

 All entries below are disbursements that include the word "MEDIA" in their description field from Harris for President's FEC filings.
 Amounts are displayed as reported to the FEC.